 (Shoutout to all the helpful recruiters out there!)

 Read the Job Description Carefully

-Next up, read the job description several times until you’re crystal-clear on what exactly the client is looking for (and whether you’re a good match!)
+Next, read the job description several times until you’re crystal-clear on what exactly the client is looking for (and whether you’re a good match!).

 Match Your Skills to the Job Description

-Speaking of tailoring your application, pick out key requirements from the job description and explain how your particular skills, experience and/or character traits are the perfect match.
+Once you’ve checked out the job description thoroughly, pick out key requirements and explain how your particular skills, experience and/or character traits are the perfect match.